-2.3.20 To address this situation and provide improved rates of procurement of properties directly for social renting, the Empty Homes Service has led on the development of private sector leasing (PSL).
-More recently it has taken this initiative considerably further through the development of a 'Local Lettings Agency' (LLA).
-This new initiative is being progressed in partnership with the Decent and Safe Homes (DASH) Project, Derventio Property Management Service and other HMA partners.
-It is supported by Regional Improvement and Efficiency Partnership funding and will be launched officially in October 2010.
-It is expected to yield over 100 dwellings for social renting by 2011-1211.
+- to use of over 400 dwellings10, including over £3million worth of stock through a renovation loan scheme. - 2.1.15 Although many of these 'returned-to-use' dwellings provide social lets, a substantial number are reused for owner-occupation or private renting.
+While this contributes to housing supply in these tenures, it does not directly provide substantial additional social housing. - 2.3.16 To address this situation and provide improved rates of procurement of properties directly for social renting, the Empty Homes Service has led on the development of private sector leasing (PSL).
+More recently it has taken this initiative significantly further through the development of a 'Local Lettings Agency' (LLA).
+This new initiative is being progressed in partnership with the Decent and Safe Homes (DASH) Project and other HMA partners and is supported by Regional Improvement and Efficiency Partnership funding.
+The LLA will be launched officially in October 2010 and is expected to yield over 100 dwellings for social renting by 2011-12.